fcrescimbeni1/Scalar-mode-presence/README.md

 Folders:

-_Injection and Recovery -> current injection simulation jobs;
+-Injection and Recovery -> current injection simulation jobs;

 -Injection_tests -> old tests used to calibrate the custom waveforms;